stampedethegoat/dd-docs/content/logs/explorer/search.md

 Choose to display one, three, or ten lines from your logs `message` attributes in your logstream.

-* With one line displayed:
+* With 1 line displayed:
 {{< img src="logs/explorer/search/1_multi_line.png" alt="1 line Multi-line display" responsive="true" style="width:80%;">}}

-* With three lines displayed:
+* With 3 lines displayed:
 {{< img src="logs/explorer/search/3_multi_line.png" alt="2 lines with Multi-line display" responsive="true" style="width:80%;">}}

-* With ten lines displayed:
+* With 10 lines displayed:
 {{< img src="logs/explorer/search/10_multi_line.png" alt="10 lines with Multi-line display" responsive="true" style="width:80%;">}}

 **Note**:  If present, `error.stack` attribute is displayed in priority as it should be used for stack traces.

 Remap any stack-trace attribute to this specific attribute with [the attribute remapper Processor][1].

 ## Facets

 A facet displays all the distinct members of an attribute or a tag as well as provides some basic analytics such as the amount of logs represented.

 This is also a switch to easily filter your data.

 Facets allow you to pivot or filter your datasets based on a given attribute.

 Examples facets may include users, services, etc...

 {{< img src="logs/explorer/search/facets_demo.png" alt="Facets demo" responsive="true" style="width:80%;">}}